 Quality sleep, a key brain health factor, is easier when you’re cool.
-Learn many low and high-tech tips for keeping cool when the weather turns hot.
+Learn many low and high-tech tips for keeping cool when the weather, or you, turn hot.

-Getting enough sleep is always hard for the nearly 41 million US adults who struggle with chronic insomnia.
+Getting enough sleep is always hard for the millions of adults who struggle with chronic insomnia.

-But sleeping well during the hottest months can present an additional challenge.
+But sleeping well when you’re hot presents an additional challenge.

-Let’s look at the steps you can take when you find it too hot to sleep.
+Let’s look at the steps you can take when you find yourself too hot to sleep.

-Why It’s Harder to Sleep in the Summer
+When You Get Hot, It’s Harder to Sleep

 The Ideal Temperature for Sleep